flowdev/spaghetti-cutter/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Fflowdev%2Fspaghetti-cutter)

-`spaghetti-cutter` is a command line tool for CI/CD pipelines (and dev machines) that helps to cut Go spaghetti code (a.k.a. big ball of mud) into manageable pieces and keep it that way.
+`spaghetti-cutter` is a command line tool for CI/CD pipelines (and dev machines) that helps to prevent Go spaghetti code (a.k.a. big ball of mud).

 Thankfully in the Go world circular dependencies between packages are already prevented by the compiler.
 So this tool has to care only about additional undesired dependencies.